ConnorFieldUser/Basic-API-Client/README.md

 # Basic-API-Client
 Connects to the Pokémon api.
+Created in week six when I was attending The Iron Yard.
+Uses python requests.